AlecGMcNamara/DualAxisLevel/README.md

 # DualAxisLevel - read data from mppu6050 via esp12e and display remotely on phone / laptop browser
-ESP8266 project using MPU6050 to measure vertical and horizontal axis and display live readings on a mobile phone browser while leveling the back of the line.
+ESP8266 project using MPU6050 to measure vertical and horizontal axis and display live readings on a mobile phone browser while leveling remotely.
 Designed for the installation of a insulated glass production line at 6 degrees inclination.
 The enclosure is made on a
 3d printer and the cad files are included.

 The box hangs on top of a glass on the production line and has 3mm air float spacer built in.